 The Adviser may, in its sole discretion, determine to provide, or engage or recommend an affiliate of the Adviser, including FREG, to provide, certain services to the Fund, instead of engaging or recommending one or more third parties to provide such services.
 Such services include, but are not limited to, property management or other services with respect to properties in which the Fund invests, including the Workout Assets.
 Subject to the governance requirements of the Fund and applicable law, the Adviser or its affiliates, as applicable, will receive compensation in connection with the provision of such services.
 As a result, the Adviser faces a conflict of interest when selecting or recommending service providers for the Fund.
 Fees paid to an affiliated service provider will be determined in the Adviser's commercially reasonable discretion, taking into account the relevant facts and circumstances, and consistent with its responsibilities.
-Although the Adviser has adopted various policies and procedures intended to mitigate or otherwise manage conflicts of interest with respect to affiliated service providers, there can be no quarantee that such policies and procedures (which may be modified at any time in the
+Although the Adviser has adopted various policies and procedures intended to mitigate or otherwise manage conflicts of interest with respect to affiliated service providers intended to mitigate or otherwise manage conflicts of interest with respect to affiliated service providers intended to mitigate or otherwise manage conflicts of interest with respect to affiliated service providers, there can be no guarantee that such policies and procedures (which may be modified at any time in the